kbruner/productionwithscissors/_posts/2022-08-30-mermaid-markdown.md

 ## Rendering to a file

-You can use the [cli](https://github.com/mermaid-js/mermaid-cli).
-You can install it as an `npm` package locally, but I got dependency errors and I'm not a node person, so forget that.
+You can use the [cli](https://github.com/mermaid-js/mermaid-cli) to write directly to a file.
+You can install the cli as an `npm` package locally, but I got dependency errors and I'm not a node person, so forget that.

 Fortunately, they distribute a docker container.
 If you already have `docker` installed, you just need to pull the image, and you're good to go.